Why it is important to deal with a privately-owned practice…

 About Stuart Wemyss

-Stuart has over 19 years experience in the financial services sector.
+Stuart has 20+ years experience in the financial services sector.
 Stuart is a licensed and qualified Chartered Accountant, financial advisor, mortgage broker and tax agent – which means he is able to provide holistic financial advice.

-Stuart founded ProSolution Private Clients in 2002 and is a passionate advocate for the provision of independent financial advice.This recent blog explains what drives him on a day-to-day basis.
+Stuart founded ProSolution Private Clients in 2002 and is a passionate advocate for the provision of holistic financial advice.This recent blog explains what drives him on a day-to-day basis.